dani-t-codes/independent-project4/README.md

 #### By Danielle Thompson

 ## Description
-_Love pizza?
+Love pizza?
 So do I!
 Use this website to build your dream (virtual) pizza and get that mouth salivating in the process.
 Gluten free?
 Vegan?
 Don't worry - we have (virtual) items that will meet all your dietary needs!
-Choose your pizza size and individual toppings to see how much the pizza of your dreams will cost._
+Choose your pizza size and individual toppings to see how much the pizza of your dreams will cost.

-_This independent project during week 4 of Epicodus is an exercise in object-oriented Javascript, test-driven development, and ensuring at least a minimum viable project is in place._
+This independent project during week 4 of Epicodus is an exercise in object-oriented Javascript, test-driven development, and ensuring at least a minimum viable project is in place.

-## Color Theme
-_{#F29829}, {#A64F03}, {#700B19}, {#401A0C}, {#F2F2F2}._

 ## Technologies used
 * Javascript